 Miramar College has identified practices on our campus that serve as friction points/barriers to equity relative to Wraparound Services.
 One of the most challenging barriers we face in addressing how to close the equity gap for our Black and African American students is in connection to resources that directly support intentional efforts to close equity gaps and address opportunity gaps.
-The District Black Student Success Workgroup provides a space for those interested in building a culture of inclusivity, but work is siloed and actions are not strategically woven into our campus practices.
+The District Black Student Success Workgroup provides a space for those interested in building a culture of inclusivity, but our campus work is siloed and actions are not strategically woven into our campus practices.
 There is a lack of awareness of available resources such as health services, mental health, financial aid, zero-cost textbooks, food assistance, etc., amongst students and the campus community as a whole.
 These holistic student supports are critical to student success and persistence.
+As we move to implement our Academic and Career Pathways Success Teams, understanding the barriers our students face is important as we work toward becoming a student-ready campus that is able to meaningfully holistically support the needs of our students.
 While there are opportunities to engage in professional development on DEIA strategies to integrate into our services, there are limited, targeted professional development that addresses specific strategies to support Black and African American students.
 While Miramar has amazing programs such as Promise and EOPS, specific programs, and student engagement opportunities for our Black / African American students to connect and create a sense of belonging on campus do not currently exist at Miramar.
 Programs such as Umoja, and the Black Student Union club also allow for Black and African American students to see themselves reflected as part of the campus culture through programming highlighting the voices and experiences of Black and African American students.